Sacred Rage Project

 You detached me from my truth, you bury our stories of the Matriarch and you disrespect the teachings of my ancestors.
 You made me doubt myself when I shouldn't have and made me truly believe my "self" was never enough.
 You made me think I had to change so much about myself to conform to your ideal.

-You hid things from me that should have never have been hidden.
-You put shame on me and made me carry it for years, reinforcing my doubt and insecurities.
+You objectified me.
+You gave me numbers as an identity.
+You stalk me.
+You took away my voice.
+You hid things from me that should never have been hidden.
+You put shame on me and made me carry it for years, reinforcing my doubts and insecurities.
 You fed me toxic shit about what I "should" want in life.

 You ran me into the ground, watching me burn out whilst still telling me to "do better next time".
 You controlled me, used me like a puppet and made me feel weak without your strings.
 You played tricks on me - mind games.
+Each time I came close to stepping into my power, you found a way to get into my head and put out the fire inside of my belly.

 You kept me in the dark about who I was and manipulated me to believe it was not safe to show my "self".
 You behaved like a narcissistic friend, gaslighting me until I fell for your bullshit but pulling me in just enough to trick me into thinking you cared.
-You taught me to abuse myself, to mistrust others and to lose faith in faith itself.
+You taught me to abuse myself, to mistrust others, and to lose faith in faith itself.

 You made me feel guilt, shame and disgust for my body.
 You made me hate my own beautiful, stunning, powerful body.
 You made me feel guilt, shame and disgust for my blood.
 My womb magic, my root, my foundation, my natural cycles and my connection with nature and the Universe.